Meditation on Shiho-Nage

 For the last day or two I've been watching videos of Saito Sensei doing Shiho-Nage.
 As a tall person training with mostly shorter ukes, I've found Shiho-Nage challenging because of how much I have to sink in the middle of the technique.
 And there's a lot going on, so I get confused and the whole thing breaks down.
+I was looking at Saito Sensei hoping for clues about how to make it simple.
+That's him on the left, adding the kokyu after stepping off 90 degrees.

 When a friend named Brian came back from Iwama last year after a month of training with Hitohiro Sensei I noticed how his hips just came straight through and seemed to power the technique, leaving his arms to do very little beyond making a simple strike.
 That is, as simple as possible in the middle of doing a 180 degree turn.